aaronkjones/blog/content/blog/ha-sec-system.md

 `sudo systemctl restart home-assistant@homeassistant.service`

-Once HA has restarted you should see "Z-Wave" under Configuration.
+After HA has restarted, you should see "Z-Wave" in the configuration settings.

 > If you don't see Z-Wave under Configuration see [My component does not show up](https://www.home-assistant.io/docs/configuration/troubleshooting/#my-component-does-not-show-up) for troubleshooting.